 Video conferencing has become the norm amid the ongoing pandemic – and it’s here to stay.
 While many organizations and individuals were utilizing video conferencing tools in some capacity before the novel coronavirus, others quickly adapted to the ‘new normal.’
 As businesses worldwide adapted to remote work, they found themselves searching for tools and resources that would leverage collaboration and maintain a strong company culture.

-Here’s a look at some the top security issues that have come about with the surge in video conferencing and how we have addressed them:
+Here’s a look at some the top video conferencing security issues from the surge in online meetings.
+Here’s how we’ve addressed them:

 Video conferencing isn’t going anywhere, even as much of the country has begun to reopen.
 You need a secure platform that is accessible, user-friendly, and won’t compromise your personal or professional data integrity.
 Sign up for Vai Online Meetings today and see what everyone’s talking about!